 Getting together doesn’t have to be complicated.
 You can make it as simple as boiling water and setting out triangle-shaped sandwiches.

 But for more laughs, add a few fancy costumes, with scarves, gloves, and a top hat or two.
 And why not try one of the recipes above, making the fun everybody’s cup of tea.
+Aside from being a lot of fun, you’ll be helping your grandparent stay happy and healthy.

 Have your own favorite tea party recipe?
 Let us know on Facebook.